“When I take a deep breath of this atmosphere, rich with oxygen and life, my spirits are renewed and I’m inspired to paint”

 In the wilderness, we are compelled to live simply by taking care of the essentials and adapting to the changing weather conditions.
 Away from distractions, we are able to connect with nature and to each other.

 By being present, I am able to observe and absorb the beauty of my surroundings.
-I am moved by thoughts of past generations, cycles of life and feelings of serenity.
+I am moved by thoughts of past generations, life cycles and feelings of serenity.
 Old growth cedar trees stand as symbols of community, resilience and vitality.

 I engage with my subjects through en plein air painting and photography.
 Through impressionist realism, I aim to capture the essence of the scene without overstating the detail.
 I look for rhythmic patterns, intriguing negative shapes and ephemeral lighting.